neoalienson/architect_library/design_patterns/security/sso.md

     UserPC -->|HTTPS| IdPServer
     IdPServer -->|SAML over HTTPS| SaaSServer
 ```
-**Description**: User traffic goes through the firewall to the Internet, reaching the SaaS server, which communicates with the internal IdP (via VPN or public endpoint) for SAML-based authentication.
+**Description**: User traffic goes through the firewall to the Internet, crossing from the trusted internal zone to the untrusted Internet zone, reaching the SaaS server.
+The SaaS server communicates with the internal IdP (via VPN or public endpoint) for SAML-based authentication.
+The firewall marks the boundary between trusted and untrusted zones.

 #### Firewall Rule
-- **Inbound Rule**: Allow HTTPS (port 443) traffic from User PC to Internet and IdP Server.
+- **Inbound Rule**: Allow HTTPS (port 443) traffic from User PC through Firewall to Internet for SaaS access and direct to IdP Server within internal zone.
-- **Outbound Rule**: Allow HTTPS (port 443) traffic to SaaS Server and from SaaS Server to IdP Server (if public endpoint used).
+- **Outbound Rule**: Allow HTTPS (port 443) traffic through Firewall to SaaS Server and from SaaS Server to IdP Server (if public endpoint used).
-- **VPN Consideration**: If IdP is not publicly accessible, ensure VPN tunnel allows SaaS to IdP communication.
+- **VPN Consideration**: If IdP is not publicly accessible, ensure VPN tunnel allows SaaS to IdP communication through the firewall.
-- **Purpose**: Facilitates secure access to external SaaS while protecting internal IdP communications.
+- **Purpose**: Facilitates secure access to external SaaS by enforcing security at the boundary between trusted internal and untrusted Internet zones while protecting internal IdP communications.

 #### Onboarding Information
 - **Entity ID**: Unique identifier for the SaaS SP.